sofwan10/Simple-ChatGPT/README.md

 Ahmad Sofwan

 ## License
-This project is licensed under the [LICENSE_NAME] license.
+This project is licensed under the [MIT License].

 ## Acknowledgements
 - OpenAI API for providing the AI text generation service